Knowledge You Need For Your Mechanical Engineering Firm’s Finances

 • S-Corporation – Income/loss is reported by the owner.
 There is no corporate tax obligation and no Social Security and Medicare tax obligations.

-Engineering tax services for engineering firms includes recording all allowable deductions.
+Engineering tax services for engineering firms include recording all allowable deductions.
 These could include things like marketing, insurance, entertainment, and travel expenses.
 Recent changes in the tax laws may affect what your mechanical engineering firm can and cannot deduct.

 Bookkeeping for mechanical engineering firms can help a firm accurately record deductible expenses.
 For example, entertainment expenses will need to expound upon who was there and what business was discussed.
 Company vehicles will need a mileage log that distinguishes business travel from non-business travel.